-Welcome to the Diné College Land Grant Office webpage.
+Welcome to Diné College Land Grant Office.
 We are proud to promote and share our extension education programs with you.
 Over the past five years we have been working diligently to expand and improve our community outreach services in youth development and rangeland, farming, and livestock management.

 Several programs that we are proud of are, beef cattle reproduction seminars, range monitoring, environmental youth camps, illegal dumping workshops, and school presentations.

 Our office is located at the Diné College, Tsaile Campus on the west end of campus near the Land Grant Demonstration Farm or Rodeo Ground.
 We welcome you to visit us at our office to discuss concerns about your farm, ranch, and/or livestock.
 We also encourage you to present new ideas to improve our programs and establish new programs that are not readily available.

 In 1994, Diné College was given Land Grant Institution Status through U.S. Congress.
 The Land Grant Office (LGO) was created in 1996 by the Board of Regents to administer the United States Land Grant mission and goals.
 Through funding from United States Department of Agriculture Nation Institute for Food and Agriculture the LGO plans, designs and develops culturally-based informal education by teaching, implementing research and establishing extension programs pertinent to the Navajo stakeholders.

 Through the alignment of the USDA Land Grant Mission and the Dine College Mission, the Diné College Land Grant Office will provide technical service and outreach to Navajo Ranchers, Farmers, Families and Youth to reconnect to the Land, Language and culture by embracing the core values and preserving the natural recourse to ensure connection to the way of life of the Navajo People.